IntersectMBO/plutus/doc/docusaurus/docs/auction-smart-contract/on-chain-code.md

 ### 1. Contract parameters

 These are fixed properties of the contract.
+You can put here values that will never change during the contract's life cycle.
 In our example, it is the `AuctionParams` type, containing properties like seller and minimum bid.

 ### 2. Datum